 The bond between a mother and their child is unlike any other – but it is often a complex and tangled relationship.
 For Make Do and Mend 2019 we are inviting artists to respond to this theme of motherhood and the connections involved.
 To apply for this you; do not need to be a mother or parent; might want to consider the experience of disabled mothers or of being a mother to a disabled child; might want to respond to an absence of motherhood; to motherhood through surrogacy, adoption or fostering; to celebrate motherhood or any other experience of motherhood.
 A core question that you might want to consider is: What is the connection between mother and child?

 Make Do & Mend is open to applications from individual artists, companies or collectives be that emergent or mid-career, who identify as any gender.
 We welcome applications from artists who identify as People of Colour.
 The lead artist(s) must identify as disabled.
 We do ask that when engaging a creative team, you are mindful of gender balance and reflect our own commitment to working with a minimum of 70% woman identifying participants.

-To apply, and for further information about the opportunity, please visit the Make Do & Mend page on the Stellar Quines website
+For further information about the initiative, please visit the Make Do & Mend page on the Stellar Quines website